 Of course, since my boyfriend Greg goes to most of these things with me, I’m having to schedule around football.
 Luckily, most live bands play at restaurants with televisions.
 (So he can’t cop out.
 Bwahahaha.)
 He’s been a real sport about trying new things though.
 It can be hard to put yourself out there if you don’t a sidekick.
 So he keeps me honest so I don’t bail to binge on Netflix instead.

 Last month Greg tagged along for Wine & Art Wednesday.
 It’s run by my friend, Hillary, so it’s a great opportunity not just to see my friends, but to meet new people AND get crafty.
-I took along some wine from my new Winc shipment (the 2016 L’Atelier du Sud Red Blend and 2017 Finke’s Sparkling White Blend, both of which were amazing!) and we spent the evening crafting our own DIY suncatchers.
+I took along some wine (2016 L’Atelier du Sud Red Blend and 2017 Finke’s Sparkling White Blend, both of which were amazing!) and we spent the evening learning how to make our own DIY suncatchers.

-While suncatchers seem like they might be seasonally specific, I think that this craft project is great for anytime of the year.
-This would be a great project for winter to help you overcome seasonal depression and allow a little more light into your life.
+While suncatchers seem like they might be seasonally specific, I think that this project is great for anytime of the year.
+I love making these upcycled CD suncatcher as a winter project to help overcome seasonal depression.
 Plus it’s the perfect chance to create imaginative snowflakes or winter themed flamingos for your windows!

-Ready to give this DIY suncatcher craft project a try?
-Following is an easy tutorial and photos from my Wednesday night to walk you through the process!
+Ready to make your own DIY suncatcher craft for adults?
+Following is my easy step-by-step tutorial for making DIY suncatchers using repurposed CDs.
+You’ll also find photos from my adult craft night to walk you through the process!